/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 Command:

-This loops N while the appended line begins with Traceback, two-space-File, or four-space indent (the actual source line).
+This loops N while the appended line is a traceback continuation — Traceback, two-space-File, a four-space indent (the actual source line), or the final SomethingError:/SomethingException: message that closes the traceback.
+As soon as a non-continuation line shows up, P;D flushes the collapsed traceback and restarts cleanly, so the next record isn’t glued on.
 The output collapses the whole traceback onto one line, ready for grep or aggregation.

 For deeper coverage of these patterns including hold-space tricks, see Sed Multiline Patterns: How to Match Across Lines.